Bobronium/bearable-windows-experience/README.md

 - [choco](https://github.com/chocolatey/choco) - like yum or apt-get, but for Windows

 ### iTerm2
-- [Windows Terminal Preview ](https://www.microsoft.com/en-ge/p/windows-terminal-preview/9n8g5rfz9xk3?rtc=1&activetab=pivot:overviewtab) - I like it even more than anythinh available on macOS :(
+- [Windows Terminal
+](https://github.com/microsoft/terminal) - I like it even more than anythinh available on macOS :(